INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 	}

 	/*
-	VarHandle does not use generics (diamond syntax) :( We are required to make an ugly cast to indicate the return type */
+	* VarHandle does not use generics :(
-	public int nextValue() {
+	* We are required to make a cast to indicate the return type */ public int nextValue() {
 	    return (int) COUNTER_REF.getAndAdd(this, 1);